pafoster/qquiz/README.md

 ```

 # The Learning Scheme
 `qquiz` implements the following (simple) learning scheme based on timestamps.
-The collection of flashcards is partitioned into three (disjoint) subsets:
+When `qquiz` is run, the collection of flashcards is partitioned into three (disjoint) subsets:
 * *new*: Flashcards which were never reviewed
 * *due*: Flashcards whose due date is in the past
 * *non-due*: Flashcards whose due date is in the future